aaronfelix00/Threat-Detection-Response-with-Wazuh/README.md

 ---

 # 27. Final Incident Timeline

-Use the table below and replace all placeholders with actual evidence from the final lab execution.

 | Timestamp | Source | Event | Wazuh / Local Evidence | Rule / ATT&CK | Response |
 |---|---|---|---|---|---|